 St. Olaf faculty members organize and lead semester-long programs.
 The Global Semester is offered annually during fall semester and Environmental Science in Australia and New Zealand is offered every other year during the spring semester.
-See International and Off-Campus Studies website for course details and general education requirements that the courses fulfill.
+The International and Off-Campus Studies website offers course details and general education requirements that the courses fulfill.

 The Global Semester (Fall Semester)

-The Global Semester is a fall-semester academic program which gives students insight into cultures around the world.
-Through the combination of careful course structuring and direct cultural exposure, the semester provides a remarkable experience of academic merit and personal development.
+The Global Semester is a fall-semester academic program which gives students insight into sites around the world.
+Through the combination of coursework in a variety of disciplines and cultural learning opportunities, the semester provides a remarkable experience of academic merit and personal development.
 The intercultural understanding and global perspective provided by the program are practical and professional skills that participants will use throughout their lives.

 Environmental Science in Australia and New Zealand (Spring Semester)